xyproto/battlestar/README.md

 * Battlestar programs compiles almost instantly and can also be run like scripts by including this line at the top:
   ```#!/usr/bin/bts```

-* The resulting executables are tiny (around 600 bytes for hello world).
+* The resulting executables are tiny (less than 300 bytes for hello world after sstrip)
 * C and Battlestar code can exist in the same source file and calls can be made both ways.
 * Interrupts can be called with the same syntax for both 32-bit and 64-bit x86 on Linux.